The

 Web

-defines a web service provider and its input and output messages.
-Then the
+a web service provider and its input and output messages.
+Then the actual logic

-actual logic is added, and [Process] creates the program, .wsdl
+is added, and [Process] creates the program, JSON or WSDL, and WSBIND

 objects.
 As with Classical CICS